Rank $r$ DT theory from rank $1$: Weak stability conditions

 \begin{Prop}[\textbf{Large volume chamber}] Fix $v\in K(X)$ with $\Delta_H(v)\ge0$.

 If $\rk(v)=0$ (respectively $\rk(v)\ne0$) and there is a wall of instability for $v$ in $U$ (respectively $U_<$ or $U_>$), then there is an uppermost such wall. \end{Prop}

-\begin{proof} By the results of Proposition \ref{prop. locally finite set of walls} it is sufficient to show that for a fixed $b_0\in\Q$ not equal to $\frac{\ch_1(v).H^2}{\ch_0(v)H^3}$ there are only finitely many points $(b_0,w)$ at which an object of class $v$ can be destabilised.
+\begin{proof} By the results of Proposition \ref{prop. locally finite set of walls} it is sufficient to show that for a fixed $b_0\in\Q$ not equal to $\frac{\ch_1(v).H^2}{\ch_0(v)H^3}$ there are only finitely many points $(b_0,w)$ which lie on walls of instability for the class $v$.